ferlinhusky/redwaves/README.md

 <em>over red waves of sand I will not come back</em></p>

 <h3>April 2013</h3>
 <p>This is a fighting/adventure game in a semi-ASCII style, written in javascript/jQuery.
+It's
-It's still in development but no commit should break basic functionality.
+still in development but no commit should break basic functionality.
 If you run it, it'll work up to what I've written that day.</p>

 <h3>To run</h3>
 <p>Download the package and run index.html in your browser.
-Runs smoothly in Chrome, mostly smooth in Firefox and slow to sad in older versions of IE.</p>
+Runs smoothly in Chrome, mostly smooth
+in Firefox and slow to sad in older versions of IE.</p>

-<h3>What works</h3>

-<p>Startup, movement, combat, opening doors, AI pathing/targeting, line-of-sight, spellcasting, win/loss messages.
-There's a lot to go.</p>
+<p>Works well in iOS Safari; no idea about Android phones.
+Worked well in iOS Chrome up until their
+last update when their fullscreen deal screwed the page height calculation (or, according to Google, it's Apple's fault for not properly recalculating page height when the scrollbar is offset; whatever, it doesn't look right in Chrome for iPhone).

 <h3>What I'm working on</h3>

-<p>Better combat, multiple maps, by-player fog of war, more weapons/armor/items, custom customizing</p>
+<p>Improving combat, more items/spells/etc., maybe a storyline, who knows.
+I come up with an idea
+in the morning and try to get it coded by the end of the day, or maybe over a couple of days.</p>

 <h3>Stuff I didn't write</h3>